AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Manage clusters/ListInstance.md

 # ListInstance

-You can call this operation to list all specified instances and display their details.
+Call the ListInstance to display the details of all instances in a list.

 ## Debugging